MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 1. In the boxes to the right of **Meeting's**, select **Duration (in hours)**, **<** (less than), and **30** minutes.

 1. On the next line, select **Organizer**.
-We make this selection to be able to choose a geographic location for the meetings.
+This lets us choose a geographic location for the meetings.

    ![Add an Organizer filter](../images/wpa/tutorials/organizer.png)

 1. In the boxes to the right of **Organizer's**, select **city**, **Equals**, and **Bangalore**.
 (The choices that are available are determined by the [organizational data](../setup/prepare-organizational-data.md) that the Workplace Analytics admin has uploaded.)

 1. Select **Submit**.

 This starts the creation of a data set that only contains data that matches these criteria.
 After the data set is ready, you can use it in your upcoming business-definition process and analysis.

 ## Define a business process